-where $\{X_t\}_t, \{U_t\}_t$ are the state and, respectively, control stochastic processes, $\R^n$-, respectively, $\R^m$-valued; $f: \R^n \times \R^m \ra \R^n, \sigma: \R^n \times \R^m \ra \R^{n \times d}$ satisfy suitable It\=o conditions (in particular, on being locally Lipschitz in the first argument); $\{B_t\}_t$ is the standard $d$-dimensional Brownian motion.
-Stabilization here is understood in probabilistic sense \eg in mean.
-The \textbf{goal} of this work is to study stabilization of \eqref{eqn:sys} by Markov control policies in the so-called sample-and-hold sense (\SH) \ie where control actions are held constant during time steps of pre-defined constant length.
-Such a scheme falls into the so-called CTD (continuous system plus discrete controller) category according to Ne{\v{s}}i{\'c} \cite{Nesic2014-SDS} who gave a respective classification of systems designs.
-Stability analyses of CTD designs appear to be more technically involved than in pure continuous or pure discrete cases.
+where $\{X_t\}_t, \{U_t\}_t$ are the state and, respectively, control stochastic processes, $\R^n$-, respectively, $\R^m$-valued; $f: \R^n \times \R^m \ra \R^n, \sigma: \R^n \times \R^m \ra \R^{n \times d}$; $\{W_t\}_t$ is the standard $d$-dimensional Brownian motion.
+The technical goal of this work is to study stabilization of \eqref{eqn:sys} by Markov control policies in the so-called sample-and-hold sense (\SH) \ie where control actions are held constant during time steps of pre-defined constant length.

-\textbf{Contribution.} a \SH-analysis technique of Clarke et al. \cite{Clarke2011-discont-stabilization} for practical stabilization is generalized to the stochastic case, which presents a major extension of the previous results.
-To this end, elements of the martingale theory are employed.
-We show in Theorem \ref{thm:stoch-stab} that if a Markov policy stabilizes a given system in mean up to a limit at best, which depends only on the noise characteristics, then it also practically stabilizes the system up to the same limit at best, when implemented in the \SH-mode.
-Generalizations to the case of a control Lyapunov function, even non-smooth one, are addressed in Section \ref{sec:applications} (see, in particular, Theorem \ref{thm:stoch-stab-nonsmooth}).
+\textbf{Contribution.} A \SH-analysis technique of Clarke et al. \cite{Clarke2011-discont-stabilization} for practical stabilization is generalized to the stochastic case, which presents a major extension of the previous results.
+To this end, elements of the stochastic process theory are employed.
+We show in Theorem \ref{thm:stoch-stab} that if a Markov policy stabilizes a given system in mean up to a certain best limit, which depends only on the noise characteristics, then it also practically stabilizes the system up to the same best limit, when implemented in the \SH-mode, whenever certain conditions on the system and the related Lyapunov function hold.
+Generalizations to the case of a non-smooth control Lyapunov functions are addressed in Section \ref{sec:applications} (see, in particular, Theorem \ref{thm:stoch-stab-nonsmooth}).